DannyFirmin/java-exercises-comp1110/src/comp1110/lab2/README.md

 	your *personal* comp1110-labs repo with some changes.

 	1. Open your comp1110-labs repo in IntelliJ.
-	2. Commit any local changes before starting the upstream pull (VCS -> Commit Changes...).
+	2. If you have any uncommitted changes, commit them before starting the upstream pull (VCS -> Commit Changes...).
 	3. Select VCS -> Git -> Remotes...
 	4. Select the "+" button to add the comp1110 labs repo as a remote upstream repo (Name: `upstream` URL:`https://gitlab.cecs.anu.edu.au/comp1110/comp1110-labs.git`).
 Select OK.